DaniloMitrovic/college_programming_task/README.md

 Summary:>
-  -> Build a simple camera that will show an object passed trough it ( in this case a box shape ) -> Build it with the least amount of objects necesery ( for cube/boxy box )|
+  -> Build a simple camera that will show an object passed trough it ( in this case a box shape ) with no lighting information. wireframe model
+  -> Build it with the least amount of objects necesery ( for cube/boxy box )|
   -> asign moveability with camera via standard 3ds max mouse navigation